 In mid-2017 we were searching for a Latvian calendar from the past with the same days of the year as 2018, to feature as a historical—yet eminently practical—artifact.
 We chanced upon the 1945 Latvian Literary Almanac—published as World War II still raged along the Courland front 50 kilometers from the heart of Rīga.

-Anyone following geopolitics since the fall of the Soviet Union twenty-seven years ago is familiar with the evolution of radiomaskirovka in the digital age, virtually unchanged in content and method from the heydays of Soviet power, but far more sophisticated and instantaneous in its delivery to the unsuspecting.
+Anyone following geopolitics since the fall of the Soviet Union twenty-eight years ago is familiar with the evolution of radiomaskirovka in the digital age, virtually unchanged in content and method from the heydays of Soviet power, but far more sophisticated and instantaneous in its delivery to the unsuspecting.

 Those who follow such matters can discern fact from propagandistic fiction.
 But there is another perspective to propaganda, from the viewpoint and experience of those who lived under Soviet rule.
 That is the systematic and insidious pollution of indigenous cultures with Soviet mores.
 Russian songs and odes to Stalin infiltrating folk song festivals.
 Historical and cultural accounts extolling the centuries-old friendship of nation [fill-in-the-blank-here] with the now Russian ruling class.